PaulaCarluccio/PaulaCarluccio/README.md

 ## 🚀 Technical Skills

-- **Automation:** Developing automated test scripts with Selenium, TestNG, and Playwright.
+- **Automation:** Developing automated test scripts with Cucumber, Selenium, TestNG and Java.
-- **Continuous Integration:** Knowledge in configuring and reviewing pipelines in Jenkins.
+- **Continuous Integration:** Growing experience in configuring and reviewing pipelines in Jenkins, as well as working with Docker for containerization and automation tasks.
 - **Performance Testing:** Proficient in using JMeter for load and stress testing.
 - **APIs:** Validating API functionality and integration using Postman.